 This course teaches more advanced rescue techniques, self-rescue and rope access skills, rescue planning and response as well as victim evaluation and advanced first aid during rescue/suspension.
 The course prerequisites are passing and earning the Authorized Climber/Rescuer (2 Day Class) Certification portion of our training in the last 6 months and having at least 90 days of documented tower climbing experience.
 This Comtrain course meets the Criteria for Accepted Practices in Safety, Health, and Environmental Training ASSE/ANSI Z490.1, the NATE CTS and ASSE/ANSI Z359.2.
 This course meets the minimum requirements for a Comprehensive Managed Fall Protection Program, found in the ASSE/ANSI Z359 Fall Protection Code.

 The first day is spent in the classroom.
-A combination of lectures, custom and generic video programs, slides and equipment demonstrations are used to ensure that students understand hazard assessment and protection.
+A combination of lectures, videos, slides and equipment demonstrations are used to ensure that students understand hazard assessment, fall protection and rescue.

-The second day begins in the classroom with a review, followed by a written examination covering the previous day’s material.
-Requirements and expectations are the same as for students going only through basic level, and advanced climber candidates mobilize at the tower with the rest of the class.
+The second day begins in the classroom with a review followed by a written examination covering the previous day’s material.
+The class then mobilizes to a tower and begins the field portion of training.

 Basic Field Practice Tasks: